clandomo/upload-checker/README.md

 ## Features

 - **Search Modes**: Choose between Movies or Shows, and specify a TMDb ID manually or read from a `.json` file.
-- **Multi-Site Support**: Search for torrents on multiple torrent sites including BLU, ATH, ULCX, LST, and FNP.
+- **Multi-Site Support**: Search for torrents on multiple torrent sites including BLU, ATH, ULCX, LST, FNP and OTW.
 - **TMDb Data Handling**: Automatically download the latest TMDb IDs file if it is missing or empty, and remove processed entries from the `.json` file to avoid redundant searches.
 - **Detailed Output**: Get organized results with media name, file size, media type, and resolution.
 - **Error Handling**: Includes robust error handling and user prompts to guide through the process.